 A serious work injury often means you won’t be able to perform your job duties.
 Workers’ compensation benefits exist to replace a portion of your lost wages and to pay for your related medical care.
 Although the process can go smoothly, some claimants face bumps in the road.
 Others have their claims denied outright by the insurance company.
-The experienced work injury lawyers at Long & Long can make sure all steps in the process are completed correctly.
+The experienced Alabama workers’ compensation lawyers at Long & Long can make sure all steps in the process are completed correctly.

 We also handle maritime workers’ comp claims, including those related to the Jones Act and the Longshore and Harbor Workers’ Compensation Act.